-Press Next and CHANGE to select a line pool to be used with the route: Pool A, Pool B...Pool O or PRI-A, PRI-B, PRI-C, or PRI-D.
+Press Next and CHANGE to select a line pool to be used with the route: Pool A, Pool B...Pool O or PRI-A to PRI-D.

 Route 000 uses Pool A by default and cannot be changed.

 Routing table